ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-Menembus Batas Lokal: Sinkronisasi Real-Time dan Estetika UI Modern dengan Cloud Firestore (Part 2) - <a href="https://medium.com/@rifaldiricky27/menembus-batas-lokal-sinkronisasi-real-time-dan-estetika-ui-modern-dengan-cloud-firestore-part-2-7c10c732c2e1?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Facebook Clone in 2026: Building Where Meta Is Losing Ground - <a href="https://blog.venturemagazine.net/facebook-clone-in-2026-where-meta-is-losing-94db1200608f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `OyeLabs`**

+<blockquote>In Q1 2026, Meta reported $56.31 billion in quarterly revenue up 33% year-over-year.
+In the same quarter, Facebook’s daily active user…
+Continue reading on Venture »</blockquote>

+<h3>2.
+How an Android App Development Company Ireland Builds Scalable Mobile Applications ? - <a href="https://medium.com/@quantumitinnovation12/how-an-android-app-development-company-ireland-builds-scalable-mobile-applications-3fd1929f6e61?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rifaldi Ricky`**
+✍️ **posted by `Quantum IT Innovation`**

-<blockquote>Setelah berhasil membangun pintu gerbang autentikasi dan mengamankan jalur data di artikel pertama, sekarang kita dihadapkan pada…
+<blockquote>Building scalable mobile applications requires the right strategy, architecture, and technology stack from the start.
+A scalable Android…
 Continue reading on Medium »</blockquote>

+<h3>3.
+Apple Foundation Models, Explained for Beginners: Three Generations, One Privacy Obsession — and a… - <a href="https://medium.com/@rajanTheSilentCompiler/apple-foundation-models-explained-for-beginners-three-generations-one-privacy-obsession-and-a-58808323f272?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rajan Singh`**

+<blockquote>How Apple went from one small AI model on your phone in 2024 to a five-model family in 2026 — including, for the first time, models built…
+Continue reading on Medium »</blockquote>

+<h3>4.
+De React a React Native: Lo que aprendí después de un año desarrollando aplicaciones móviles. - <a href="https://medium.com/@david.loaiza_28898/de-react-a-react-native-lo-que-aprend%C3%AD-despu%C3%A9s-de-un-a%C3%B1o-desarrollando-aplicaciones-m%C3%B3viles-39001005c4e8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `David Loaiza`**

+<blockquote>Durante aproximadamente 3 años trabajé como desarrollador frontend usando React.
+Hace un año apareció la oportunidad — y también el reto —… Continue reading on Medium »</blockquote>

+<h3>5.
+Launching My First Mobile Game “Cube Rise”: A Journey from Concept to the App Store and Google Play - <a href="https://medium.com/@ardadrsn99/launching-my-first-mobile-game-cube-rise-a-journey-from-concept-to-the-app-store-and-google-play-ced9d7bb5ab3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `ardadursun`**

+<blockquote>What started as a simple idea, shaped through thousands of lines of code, has finally come to life.
+I am thrilled to share that my very…
+Continue reading on Medium »</blockquote>

+<h3>6.
+Why Go Was My Secret Weapon for Building a Robust App — And Why It Should Be Yours Too! - <a href="https://medium.com/@monikasinghal713/why-go-was-my-secret-weapon-for-building-a-robust-app-and-why-it-should-be-yours-too-bdf88acaacfe?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Monika Singhal`**

+<blockquote>You know that feeling, right?
+When you’re staring at a blank screen, trying to pick the language for your next big project.
+It’s like a…
+Continue reading on Medium »</blockquote>

+<br/>
+<h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
+<h3>1.
+Integrating Firebase Authentication with Flutter on Android - <a href="https://medium.com/@arundhaj/integrating-firebase-authentication-with-flutter-on-android-69878a4f26a7?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Arunkumar Dharuman`**

+<blockquote>Firebase Authentication is the fastest way to add a complete sign-in system to a Flutter Android app.
+It handles credential storage…
+Continue reading on Medium »</blockquote>

 <h3>2.
-DXB APPS — Mobile App Development Dubai Specialists Creating Innovative Digital Experiences - <a href="https://medium.com/@nesoyor850/dxb-apps-mobile-app-development-dubai-specialists-creating-innovative-digital-experiences-8868a7fa93e0?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android XR Smart Glasses Are Coming.
+Build Your BLE App First. - <a href="https://bleadvertiserapp.medium.com/android-xr-smart-glasses-are-coming-build-your-ble-app-first-70c8bc3210b4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DXB APPS`**
+✍️ **posted by `BLE Advertiser`**

-<blockquote>In today’s competitive digital landscape, businesses need innovative ways to engage customers, streamline operations, and drive…
+<blockquote>Google’s Android XR glasses arrive fall 2026.
+Here’s how to build the BLE layer that makes them worth wearing — before the SDK docs are…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Flutter’s Widget Tree Finally Clicked for Me After I Drew This Diagram. - <a href="https://medium.com/@alaxhenry0121/flutters-widget-tree-finally-clicked-for-me-after-i-drew-this-diagram-3653dc6a5b8b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your App Will Look Broken on Android 16 If You Skip This Article - <a href="https://medium.com/@alaxhenry0121/your-app-will-look-broken-on-android-16-if-you-skip-this-article-f8f647d2fdb9?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jeffery Alexandro Henry`**

-<blockquote>Every Flutter developer writes widgets.
-But most can’t explain why setState sometimes rebuilds the entire screen, why context behaves…
+<blockquote>Edge-to-edge is now mandatory.
+Resizability restrictions are gone.
+Notifications got a new progress-bar style.
+And the 16KB page size…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Hardest Question in App Design Is a Philosophical One - <a href="https://sa-liberty.medium.com/the-hardest-question-in-app-design-is-a-philosophical-one-1f3281a8e4f3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android Build System, Part 1: SDK Configs That Silently Break Your App - <a href="https://avik-sharma-chy.medium.com/android-build-system-part-1-sdk-configs-that-silently-break-your-3d161bb88a11?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sam Liberty`**
+✍️ **posted by `Avik Sharma Chowdhury`**

-<blockquote>You download a new productivity app.
-The onboarding is clean, the UI is friendly.
-You’re two screens in when it appears: a prompt asking…
+<blockquote>A practical breakdown of compileSdk, targetSdk, minSdk, and desugaring — with five real scenarios that show exactly what goes wrong and…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Digital NexGen: Empowering Businesses Through Digital Innovation - <a href="https://medium.com/@rayhanislamrokon/digital-nexgen-empowering-businesses-through-digital-innovation-858f7b328576?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+MVVM vs Clean Architecture in Android: Differences, Layers, and Real Example Explained - <a href="https://medium.com/@sheikhrehman5870/mvvm-vs-clean-architecture-in-android-differences-layers-and-real-example-explained-9955e7a27da2?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `RAYHAN ISLAM ROKON`**
+✍️ **posted by `Sheikhrehman`**

-<blockquote>Digital NexGen: Empowering Businesses Through Digital Innovation
+<blockquote>If you are learning Android development, you will constantly hear two terms:
 Continue reading on Medium »</blockquote>

 <h3>6.
-WWDC 2026: Apple Intelligence Çağı Başladı — Mobil Geliştiriciler Neden Bu Kadar Heyecanlı? - <a href="https://medium.com/@xevser/wwdc-2026-apple-intelligence-%C3%A7a%C4%9F%C4%B1-ba%C5%9Flad%C4%B1-mobil-geli%C5%9Ftiriciler-neden-bu-kadar-heyecanl%C4%B1-3467e250b75a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Configurando Firebase AI Logic en Android para usar Modelos de Gemini - <a href="https://medium.com/@hector.f.romero28/configurando-firebase-ai-logic-en-android-para-usar-modelos-de-gemini-e681e45ef7e8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevser Ünalan `**
+✍️ **posted by `Héctor Fabio Romero Bocanegra`**

-<blockquote>Siri AI, Apple Intelligence, App Intents ve Visual Intelligence API’leri… WWDC 2026 yalnızca yeni özellikler değil, mobil uygulamaların…
+<blockquote>Guía paso a paso para configurar el SDK de Firebase AI Logic en Android junto a los diferentes proveedores de la API de Gemini
 Continue reading on Medium »</blockquote>

 <h3>7.
-What Dallas Businesses Actually Get Wrong When Hiring a Mobile App Development Company - <a href="https://medium.com/@ahtashambridgenext/what-dallas-businesses-actually-get-wrong-when-hiring-a-mobile-app-development-company-90afed9c452c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Publish a React Native App on Google Play Console - <a href="https://medium.com/@lumesh2911/how-to-publish-a-react-native-app-on-google-play-console-fef6f83ea232?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahtasham Khan`**
+✍️ **posted by `Lumesh Kumar Sahu`**

-<blockquote>There’s a pattern I’ve noticed working with businesses across the DFW metro area.
+<blockquote>1.
+Create a Google Play Console Account : Before publishing, you need a developer account.
 Continue reading on Medium »</blockquote>

 <h3>8.
-Mobile-first + AI search isn’t coming — it’s already the shift.
-Here’s what’s actually happening. - <a href="https://medium.com/@mobilefirstbranding/mobile-first-ai-search-isnt-coming-it-s-already-the-shift-here-s-what-s-actually-happening-405452ab2146?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin Coroutines Under the Hood: The Mechanics of Cooperative Cancellation - <a href="https://medium.com/@souravstudy/kotlin-coroutines-under-the-hood-the-mechanics-of-cooperative-cancellation-222ffb2780b6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ron`**
+✍️ **posted by `Sourav Kumar`**

-<blockquote>I keep seeing posts asking “is SEO dead” or “do I really need a mobile site in 2026.”
+<blockquote>If you are building modern Android applications, you are likely using Kotlin Coroutines to handle asynchronous tasks.
+We are taught that…
 Continue reading on Medium »</blockquote>

 <br/>
-<h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
-<h3>1.
-I Replaced 5 Proprietary Apps With Open-Source Alternatives, And They’re Better - <a href="https://medium.com/@sijanvusal/i-replaced-5-proprietary-apps-with-open-source-alternatives-and-theyre-better-8833940788eb?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sijan Bhusal`**

-<blockquote>Your phone is spying on you.
-Every app you use sells your data, throws ads in your face, and locks basic features behind subscriptions…
-Continue reading on Medium »</blockquote>

-<br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Building A Product From Start To Finish Part 2: The Research - <a href="https://medium.com/@mohamethseck/building-a-product-from-start-to-finish-part-2-the-research-d809ee7817f0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 Swift Concurrency Bugs That Shipped to Production - <a href="https://21zerixpm.medium.com/7-swift-concurrency-bugs-that-shipped-to-production-85b61f8c9dea?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohameth Seck`**
+✍️ **posted by `Jerry PM`**

-<blockquote>Now even though this app is designed specifically for my use case I decided I’m still going to put it on the app store and monetize it.
-So…
+<blockquote>And the Patterns That Prevent Them
 Continue reading on Medium »</blockquote>

 <h3>2.
-How I Use AI to Ship React Native Features Faster (Without Trusting It Blindly) - <a href="https://medium.com/@zeyad.badawey/how-i-use-ai-to-ship-react-native-features-faster-without-trusting-it-blindly-ba1010fb268a?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apple Foundation Models, Explained for Beginners: Three Generations, One Privacy Obsession — and a… - <a href="https://medium.com/@rajanTheSilentCompiler/apple-foundation-models-explained-for-beginners-three-generations-one-privacy-obsession-and-a-58808323f272?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeyad Badawy`**
+✍️ **posted by `Rajan Singh`**

-<blockquote>AI didn’t replace my engineering judgment.
-It made it the most valuable thing I bring to work.
+<blockquote>How Apple went from one small AI model on your phone in 2024 to a five-model family in 2026 — including, for the first time, models built…
 Continue reading on Medium »</blockquote>

-<h3>3. iOS Gotchas in React Native — From a Native iOS Developer’s Perspective - <a href="https://medium.com/@zeyad.badawey/ios-gotchas-in-react-native-from-a-native-ios-developers-perspective-c4c69ce4b87e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. iOS 27 Liquid Glass in Flutter: Three Ways to Fake It (and the Cheapest One) - <a href="https://medium.com/@anilcan/ios-27-liquid-glass-in-flutter-three-ways-to-fake-it-and-the-cheapest-one-b020599c9958?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zeyad Badawy`**
+✍️ **posted by `Anilcan Cakir`**

-<blockquote>Things UIKit handled for you that React Native won’t.
+<blockquote>What Apple’s Liquid Glass actually does, why most Flutter tutorials reach for the wrong tool, and a copy-paste recipe for the look with no…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Apple is still dropping the ball with MetricKit in 2026 - <a href="https://medium.com/@post.pc.developer/apple-is-still-dropping-the-ball-with-metrickit-in-2026-9eddf735adc2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+11 Swift Tricks Senior iOS Developers Use Every Day - <a href="https://halilozel1903.medium.com/11-swift-tricks-senior-ios-developers-use-every-day-3a95c9defc21?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The confusion matrix`**
+✍️ **posted by `Halil Özel`**

-<blockquote>Good engineering starts with measurement.
-Not anecdotes, not the one device on your desk that happens to feel fine today.
-Real measurement…
+<blockquote>Swift is a powerful language, but what separates senior iOS developers from beginners isn’t just syntax knowledge — it’s knowing the small…
 Continue reading on Medium »</blockquote>

 <h3>5.
-What iOS 27 Actually Changes for Everyday Apple Users - <a href="https://medium.com/macoclock/siri-ai-ios-27-apple-apps-2b094b9c7242?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Apple Basically Killed These Apps With iOS 27 and macOS 27 Launch - <a href="https://medium.com/the-useful-tech/apple-basically-killed-these-apps-with-ios-27-and-macos-27-launch-b71a30ccbdd0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Robin Kai | For Mac Users`**
+✍️ **posted by `The Useful Tech`**

-<blockquote>Siri AI just made Apple’s built-in apps unbeatable.
-I’m done with third-party apps.
+<blockquote>A lot of apps just lost their whole reason to exist
-Continue reading on Mac O’Clock »</blockquote>
+Continue reading on The Useful Tech »</blockquote>

 <h3>6.
-Why iOS 27 Might Be Apple’s Most Important Update in Years - <a href="https://blog.stackademic.com/why-ios-27-might-be-apples-most-important-update-in-years-b9b9494f1e73?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I defended Apple’s we build our own AI line for years. - <a href="https://medium.com/@fullExpert/i-defended-apples-we-build-our-own-ai-line-for-years-30e4fd63a295?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shashidhar Jagatap`**
+✍️ **posted by `Full Expert Developer`**

-<blockquote>A deep dive from someone who’s been shipping iOS apps since Objective-C was cool
+<blockquote>WWDC’s on the 8th.
+The new Siri is the headline.
+The brain inside it is the part nobody on that stage will want to dwell on.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>7.
-Charge Your iPhone Faster with This Super Automation Hack - <a href="https://medium.com/@tsumit849/charge-your-iphone-faster-with-this-super-automation-hack-e6792e31816c?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tsumit`**

-<blockquote>Learn how to automatically turn on Low Power Mode, reduce your screen brightness, and disconnect battery-sucking connections the moment…
-Continue reading on Medium »</blockquote>

-<h3>8.
-I Benchmarked Apple’s New Framework Against MLX for On-Device LLMs - <a href="https://rockyshikoku.medium.com/i-benchmarked-apples-new-framework-against-mlx-for-on-device-llms-e52a769494b1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Edit IPTC metadata on RAW photos on iOS and iPadOS - <a href="https://medium.com/@Tovkal/edit-iptc-metadata-on-raw-photos-on-ios-and-ipados-a43eab6e1524?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MLBoy`**
+✍️ **posted by `Andrés Pizá`**

-<blockquote>It really pays to actually run the comparison.
+<blockquote>Your iPhone goes everywhere you go, and sometimes you also bring your iPad.
+Professional photographers, like photojournalists or sport…
 Continue reading on Medium »</blockquote>